RHEcosystemAppEng/rhpam-deployment/openshift/msSqlServerDatabase/README.md

 * Integrates the MS SQL driver with no need of an additional xtension image

 The following commands generate the image with Podman, using the Vagrant configuration file [Vagrantfile](./Vagrantfile)provided as a reference.
-They also push the image on the [Quay repository](https://quay.io/repository/ecosystem-appeng/rhpam-kieserver-rhel8-custom-mssql?tab=tags) of the AppEng group:
+They also push the image on the [Ecosystem App Eng Quay repository](https://quay.io/repository/ecosystem-appeng/rhpam-kieserver-rhel8-custom-mssql?tab=tags) of the AppEng group:
 ```shell
 ./setup.sh